zahrabateninia/Admin-Dashboard/README.md

 To run this project locally, follow these steps:

-1. Clone the repository to your local machine using the following command:
+Clone the repository to your local machine using the following command:

 ```bash
 git clone https://github.com/zahrabateninia/Admin-Dashboard.git
 ```
-Open the index.html file in your preferred web browser
+and then open the index.html file in your preferred web browser
 ## Features

 - Utilizes modern HTML5 semantic elements for improved accessibility and structure.